hypervel/hypervel.org/docs/docs/redis.md

 ],
 ```

-When Sentinel is enabled, Laravel Hyperf will automatically handle failover scenarios by connecting to the current Redis master node as determined by the Sentinel cluster.
+When Sentinel is enabled, Hypervel will automatically handle failover scenarios by connecting to the current Redis master node as determined by the Sentinel cluster.

 ### Connection Pooling

-Laravel Hyperf implements connection pooling for Redis to efficiently manage and reuse Redis connections.
+Hypervel implements connection pooling for Redis to efficiently manage and reuse Redis connections.
 Connection pooling helps improve performance by maintaining a pool of pre-established connections that can be reused across requests, rather than creating and destroying connections for each operation.
 This reduces connection overhead and improves response times, especially in high-concurrency scenarios.

 ```php